 3. Classification of sensors

-For each model of sensor system we identified the manufacturer of OEM sensor and the manufacturer of the sensor system itself including the sensor box, acquisition system, electronic board and internal software for data transfer and data analysis.
-Each database record describing the laboratory or field performance of a sensors was considered valuable only if it reported information about laboratory test and/or comparison against a reference measurement.
-Overall, we found 107 models of sensors among OEMs (39) and sensor systems (70) manufactured by 70 manufacturers (18 - OEM; 52 - SS).
+For each model of sensor system we identified the manufacturer of OEM sensor and the manufacturer of the sensor system itself including the sensors, protective box, internal hardware and software for data acquisition, data treatment and data transfer. acquisition system, electronic board and internal software for data transfer and data analysis.
+Each database record describing the laboratory or field performance of a sensors was considered valuable only if it reported information about laboratory tests and/or field comparison against a reference measurement at a reference monitoring station.
+Overall, we found 107 models of sensors including both OEMs (39) and sensor systems (70) manufactured by 70 manufacturers (18 - OEM; 52 - SS).
 In addition, we identified 25 projects about the evaluation of OEMs/sensor systems under different operational conditions.
 Out of 1281 records collected from literature, we identified 1128 records (307 - OEM; 821- SS ) from 88 “active” sensors (32 - OEM; 56 - SS) and 153 records (47 - OEM; 106- SS ) from 19 “non active” (or discontinued) sensors (6 - OEM; 13 - SS).

 Commonly speaking, “low-cost” refers to the cost of a sensor system compared to the cost of a reference instrument measuring the air pollutant39.
-More recently, ultra-affordable OEMs are starting to appear on the market.
+More recently, ultra-affordable OEMs are starting to appear on the market for PM monitoring.
 Many of them are designed to be integrated in the Internet of things (IoT) network of devices.
 Currently, for the detection of PM2.5, it is possible to purchase optical sensor at prices of few hundreds euros to few tens of euros from devices manufactured in emerging economies such as the Republic of China and Republic of Korea65.
 For the detection of PM2.5, some of these sensors are starting achieving performances comparable to low-cost OEMs manufactured in the Western world.

 3.1.
 Raw data and traceability of data treatment

-We identified two methodologies to test sensors against a reference systems:
+The data treatment of measurements of OEM sensors and sensor systems can be classified in two distinct categories: We identified two methodologies to test sensors against a reference systems:

-Use of sensor devices connected to a custom-made data acquisition system to acquire raw data from the sensor to estimate pollutant concentrations.
-A calibration curve could be applied to the raw data to validate the sensor against a reference system.
-In most cases, the sensor devices were OEMs integrated in an electronic board.
-Data acquisition and data processing could be operated by an “open source” software tuned according to different calibration parameters and environmental conditions.
+Data acquisition and data processing of sensor data that are operated by an “open source” software tuned according to different calibration parameters and environmental conditions.
+All data treatments from data acquisition until the conversion to pollutant concentration levels is known to the user.
 Among 40 sensors, we identified 384 records from OEMs (315 ) and sensor systems (69) using an open source software for data management.
-Usually, outputs from these sensor were already in the same measurement units of the reference system.
+Usually, outputs from these sensor were already in the same measurement units as the reference measurements.
+In this category, sensor devices are generally connected to a custom-made data acquisition system to acquire sensor raw data.
+Generally, users are expected to set a calibration function in order to convert sensor raw data against reference measurements.
+In this category, the sensor only consists of OEMs integrated in a data acquisition system, in most cases with a posteriori data treatment.

-Use of sensor systems with built-in OEM sensors, electronic board and calibration algorithms but without the possibility to change any parameters of the sensor set by the manufacturer.
-In most cases, the sensor system was previously calibrated against a reference system or, the calibration parameters were remotely adjusted by the manufacturer.
+Sensor systems with integrated built-in OEM sensors, data acquisition system electronic board and calibration algorithms whose data treatment is unknown and without the possibility to change any parameters of the sensor set by the manufacturer.
 These sensors systems have been identified as “black box” because of the impossibility to be tuned by the user.
 Among 73 sensors, we identified 897 records among OEMs (39) and sensor systems (858) not using an open source software for data management.
+In most cases, the sensor system are previously calibrated against a reference system or, the calibration parameters are remotely adjusted by the manufacturer.